 Clemson vs. Elon

-Clemson and Elon have met six times (all at Clemson) on the diamond, with Elon winning four of the six games.
+Clemson and Elon have met four times (all at Clemson) on the diamond, with Elon winning three of the four games.
 In 1920, Elon defeated the Tigers 6-3.
-The two teams did not meet again until 80 years later, when Clemson came away with a 17-5 victory in 2000.
+The two teams did not meet again until 80 years later, as Clemson came away with a 17-5 victory in 2000.
 In 2002, Elon upset the top-ranked Tigers 8-6.
 Then on May 7, 2003, Elon came away with an 11-2 victory.
-Last season, the two teams played two games.
-Clemson won the first game 10-6, while Elon won game two 7-1.

 The Starting Pitchers